Paciente8159/uCNC-modules/g33/README.md

 #define G33_ENCODER ENC0
 ```

+Inside the index ISR a floating point math operation is performed.
+If this causes issues on a specific architecture you can enable an option to replace it by a fixed point operation.

+`#define G33_REPLACE_FP_OPERATION_IN_ISR`

 4. You should also enable RPM counter on the tool `cnc_hal_config.h`.
 This will allow reading the tool actual speed and not the programmed speed.
 For example for spindle_pwm tool it's done like this:

 ```